 What types of shares are available?

-- Summer standard share (18 weeks, starting in June)
+- Summer share (14 weeks, starting in June) - Sold Out

 - Fall share (4 weeks in October)